 What documents do I need to submit?

-Along with your forgiveness application, you’ll be asked to provide the following documents for the eight-week period that forgiveness covers:
+Along with your forgiveness application, you’ll be asked to provide the following documents for the 24-week period that forgiveness covers:

 - Payroll documents.
 This includes payroll tax filings that you submit to the IRS and state filings for income, unemployment insurance and payroll.
 It can also include bank account statements or reports from a third-party payroll service provider.